Richard Henry Dana Sr.

 Richard Henry Dana Sr. (November 15, 1787 – February 2, 1879) was an American poet, critic and lawyer.
 His son, Richard Henry Dana Jr., also became a lawyer and author.

 Biography

 Richard Henry Dana was born in Cambridge, Massachusetts on November 15, 1787, and was the son of Federalist judge Francis Dana.
-He graduated from Harvard College and became a lawyer.
+After attending school in Newport, Rhode Island, he enrolled at Harvard College and was suspended after participating in the so-called Rotten Cabbage Riots in 1807 before graduating in 1808 despite not returning to classes.
+Dana passed the bar in 1811 and became a lawyer, but seldom practiced law.
 He married Ruth Charlotte Smith and they had four children including Richard Henry Dana Jr. Despite having graduated from there, Dana accused Harvard of smothering genius, and believed that the minds of poets were more insightful than the general community.
-He seldom practiced law.